worldlycode/nanobot-docs/docs/index.md

 ![NanoBot Schema](img/first-nanobot-schema.png)

-## Purpose of this POC codebase
+## Purpose of this development codebase

 We are working here to develop a codebase that creates an intuitive pipeline that can be more easily followed, understood and modified by all members involved in the development.
-The POC component is a robust pipeline that can empower people and orginazitions to generate their very own Bot with their own documentation, enabling them to also demonstrate and understand the power and potential of GenAI in their own labs, facilities and research.
+The Dev component is a robust pipeline that can empower people and orginazitions to generate their very own Bot with their own documentation, enabling them to also demonstrate and understand the power and potential of GenAI in their own labs, facilities and research.

 This project presumes that an out-of-the box chatbot developed for you using many onlne WYSIWYG frameworks, is great for concept, but often fails on utility.
 By introducing and teaching these concepts in a python codebase framework, we open up the power of Generative AI with only a few custimizations.